Homeless Mothers Who Turned Their Lives Around

 Being homeless is hard but it’s even more so for single mothers.
 They not only have to look out for themselves but for their little ones too.
 With no husband or relatives to turn to, homeless single mothers often have to brave insurmountable odds alone.

-With these challenges, what are the chances of a single mother getting out of homelessness?
+With the odds stacked against them, what are the chances of a single mother getting out of homelessness?
 As it turns out, it can be done.
-And these homeless single mothers’ inspiring tales are a testament to that.
+And these homeless mothers’ inspiring tales are a testament to that.

 In the space of four years, Jennifer Deuel went from being a homeless single mother to being a homeowner.